-Let’s look at some of the people who were instrumental in this seismic evolution of DJ culture.
-Here are the 7 most influential DJs of all time.
+Join us for a delve through history and the present day to look at some of the people who were instrumental in the seismic evolution of DJ culture.
+Here are the 20 most influential DJs of all time.

-By the mid-‘80s, disco began to die off – but it was this bygone era from which Knuckles mined his material for what eventually became house music.
+By the mid-‘80s, disco began to die off – but it was this bygone era that inspired much of Knuckles’ material, which would eventually become known as house music.

-Knuckles’ mixes and production eventually gained him wider recognition.
-By the peak of his career, he was commissioned to remix tracks by Michael Jackson, Luther Vandross, Depeche Mode, and Whitney Houston.
+Knuckles’ mixes and production eventually gained him wider recognition, and by the peak of his career, he was commissioned to remix tracks by artists such as Michael Jackson, Luther Vandross, Depeche Mode, and Whitney Houston.

 2. DJ Screw

-The late DJ Screw created the chopped and screwed hip hop sound of Houston, Texas.
-The technique is characterised by slowing a track down to around 60-70bpm (beats per minute).
-This creates a more mellow, measured and heavy sound while rearranging and affecting the composition upon playback.
+The late, great DJ Screw created the famous ‘chopped and screwed’ hip-hop sound of Houston, Texas – a technique characterised by slowing a track down to around 60-70 beats per minute to create a more mellow, measured, but heavy sound.

-Showcasing Jamaican music has been a labour of love for Rodigan since he was 15 years old, and his enthusiasm is as strong aged 69 as it was back then.
-In the intervening years between, he’s held numerous residencies at influential British radio stations and clubs.
-His contributions to culture have also been recognised in the form of a knighthood.
+Showcasing Jamaican music has been a labour of love for Rodigan since he was just 15 years old, and his enthusiasm is as strong now as it was back then.

-Indeed, Rodigan paved the way for many artists to make their way into Jamaican music in the UK.
-This brought greater recognition and understanding of this family of genres which, before Rodigan’s intervention, were often unfairly mistaken for one.
+Rodigan has paved the way for many artists to make strides into the UK’s Jamaican music scene, helping to bring about greater recognition and understanding of a family of genres that, before Rodigan’s intervention, were often mistaken for one.